WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/index.md

 Scripting events allow the integrator to perform scripts on a number of events occurring in the InDesign and InCopy application.
 Currently scripts can be executed around saving, opening and placing.

 ### Setup
-By default Smart Connection looks for scripts named exactly the same as the event with a ‘.jsx’ extension in the application’s scripts folder.
+By default Smart Connection or Studio looks for scripts named exactly the same as the event with a ‘.jsx’ extension in the application’s scripts folder.
 For example the script for the afterPlace event will be afterPlace.jsx.
 The default locations are:

 **Windows** C:\Documents and Settings\<username>\Application Data\Adobe\InDesign\Version <x>\Scripts\Scripts Panel